What to do with Leftover Strawberry Stems

 Strawberry Stems Lemonade

 In the next pitcher of homemade lemonade you make, add the strawberry stems for a sweet addition.
-I like to add lemon juice and the strawberry green leaves to my pitcher or iced tea.
+I like to add lemon juice and the strawberry green leaves to my pitcher of iced tea.

 If you’re looking for a great strawberry stem remover, you’ll love this one on Amazon.